Egin kantu! (TV series): Professional team

 The program had a team of professional teachers and coaches.
-The vocal coach of the was Joxe Mendizabal and the dance teacher and choreographer was Naiara Santacoloma.
+The vocal coach was Joxe Mendizabal and the dance teacher and choreographer was Naiara Santacoloma.

 After overcoming all the casting phases, the contestants prepared each of their actions previously with various classes and essays of voice and song and dance.

 Participants (contestants)

-Among the participants (contestants) who have participated in Egin Kantu! in any of the editions or seasons are, among others: María Ereña, Elene Arandia, Izar Algueró, Maialen Diez, Beñat Urkiola, Oihan Larraza, Ane González, Ainhoa Nieto, Andoni Polo, Ixone Andreu, Naroa Merino, Unai Miranda, Silvia Raya, Ukerdi Arrondo, Leire Garijo, Irati Echarri, Naiara Urresti, Maialen Urbieta, Ernesto Garitaonandia, ...
+Among the participants (contestants) who have participated in Egin Kantu! in any of the editions or seasons are, among others: Ane Negueruela, Elene Arandia, María Ereña, Maialen Urbieta, Izar Algueró, Maialen Diez, Beñat Urkiola, Oihan Larraza, Ane González, Ainhoa Nieto, Itxaso Gil, Ixone Andreu, Andoni Polo, Naroa Merino, Imanol Aparicio, Joxan Mendizabal, Sara Larrañaga, Unai Miranda, Silvia Raya, Ukerdi Arrondo, Leire Garijo, Irati Echarri, Naiara Urresti, Ernesto Garitaonandia, Helena Elizondo, Maddi Aldasoro, Inge Garziandia, Amaia Lertxundi, Iara Barriga, Mirari Corchete, Helene Zeberio, ...

-Culture impact
+Cultural impact

 The Egin kantu! contest was a success for the vast majority of the generation of children born in the 90s.
 Its long duration (2006-2010) and its high audience rating shares made it very popular and well-known in the Basque Country and Navarra, being a well-known audiovisual product.

 Some examples of its cultural impact, visibles on the social network Twitter, among others:

+Examples of its cultural impact in other social networks and multimedia content: